cisco/mindmeld/docs/source/userguide/parser.rst

      'value': [ ... ]
    }

-In the example, we see the entity groups {"two", "chicken kebab"}, {"mujaddara wrap"}, and {"palmyra"}, in which the group with head "chicken kebab" has dependent "two," and the remaining entities, "mujaddara wrap" and "palymra" are childless because the parser found no dependent entities for them.
+The remaining entities in the query, "mujaddara wrap" (``dish``) and "palymra" (``restaurant``), are childless because the parser found no dependent entities for them.
+This example thus has three entity groups in total: {"two", "chicken kebab"}, {"mujaddara wrap"}, and {"palmyra"}.

 .. note::

-   The parser never assigns a 'children' property to an entity when any of the following are true:
+   The parser does not assign a 'children' property to an entity when any of the following are true:

    #.
 The entity type is a potential head according to the configuration, but the parser finds no compatible dependents in the query.